ErnieSumoso/data-analysis/README.md

 ## Usage

-You can use this repository as a template to organize your own notebooks or explore my data analysis approach!
+You can use this repository as a template to organize your own notebooks or to explore my various data analysis approaches!

 These are some resources that I used for learning data analytics: